aqandrew/dawneraq.github.io/_posts/2017-5-19-capitaloto.com.md

 ## What I would've done differently

 - Given that the majority of the site's users are on the older side, and therefore may need accessibility accommodations, I would've gone through the front-end and made sure that the site's content was compatible with screen readers.
-- User testing of initial designs, especialy with not-so-computer-literate people.
+- Better yet, I would've done some user testing at each design stage, especially with not-so-computer-literate people.

-You can see the site for yourself [here](https://capitaloto.com) and the source code [here](https://github.com/dawneraq/capitaloto).
+You can see CapitalOto.com for yourself [here](https://capitaloto.com) and the source code [here](https://github.com/dawneraq/capitaloto).